EliHunter173/corn-bot/README.md

 CornBot is a ~maize~ maze solving, Raspberry Pi bot and these are his brains!

+## Dependencies

+* Maze Parser:
+  * None!
+* Maze Master:
+  * [Go Graphics](https://github.com/fogleman/gg) for the fake bot.

 ## Components

-* [x] **Maze Parser:** Creates mazes from ASCII art and outputs it as JSON, understood by the Maze Solver.
-* [ ] **Maze Explorer:** Fully explorers a real-life unknown maze by reading sensor-input and creating block-wise instructions for the Route Planner.
-Outputs the maze as JSON once sufficiently explored.
-* [ ] **Maze Solver:** Takes in a JSON file that describes a maze, finds the optimal solution to it, and outputs a block-wise path, understood by the Route Planner.
-* [ ] **Route Planner:** Takes in a block-wise path and converts it into an optimized path-line for the controller to move the bot along.
-* [ ] **Controller:** Takes in a path-line and converts that into specific instructions for the bot's motors.
+* [ ] **Bot Control Server:** A control server running on CornBot that allows for control using RPC.
-* [ ] **Manager:** Controls all of the modules above to concert the bot to successfully explore, solve, and then traverse the maze.
+* [ ] **Maze Master:** A client of the bot control server that keeps track of sensor data to create and solve a maze.

 **TODO:** Add a graphic showing how all the controllers interact.

+## Helper Tools

+* [x] **Maze Parser:** A program that converts ASCII art mazes into easily parsable JSON.

-## Maze-Parser
+## Maze Parser

-A Python script that converts a maze, drawn in ASCII art, to a maze described in JSON that can be understood by the maze-solver.
+A Python script that converts a maze, drawn in ASCII art, to a maze described using JSON that can be understood by the maze solver.

 ### Example